 3. Chill, then top with optional avocado before serving.

-Did you love this Chickpea Salad?
-Leave us a rating and a comment below.
+Did you enjoy this Chickpea Salad Recipe?
+Leave a comment and rating below.

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text